tywalch/electrodb/README.md

 DynamoDB requires the definition of at least one Primary Index on the table.
 In Electro this is defined as an Index _without_ an `index` property.
 Each model needs at least one, and the facets used for this index must ensure each composite represents a unique record.

 *What to do about it:*
-Identify the index youre using as the Primary Index and ensure it _does not_ have an index property on it's definition.
+Identify the index you're using as the Primary Index and ensure it _does not_ have an index property on it's definition.
 ```javascript
 // ElectroDB interprets as the Primary Index because it lacks an `index` property.
 {